Ruthkkk/Netflix_Titles/README.md

 # Excel and Sql was used on this project
 # Excel:
 The data was very messy so I used excel to to do some data cleaning such as removing unwanted columns and blank spaces.
 I also did quote a lot of find and replace to corect some spellings such as:
-√© replaced with é
+√© replaced with é,
-√º- replaced with u
+√º- replaced with u,
-√° replaced with a
+√° replaced with a,
-ƒ± replaced with i
+ƒ± replaced with i,
-ƒü replaced with a
+ƒü replaced with a,
-√≠ replaced with I
+√≠ replaced with I,
-√≥ replaced with ó
+√≥ replaced with ó,
-ƒ± replaced with I
+ƒ± replaced with I,
-√∂ replaced with o
+√∂ replaced with o,
-√ñ replaced with o
+√ñ replaced with o,
-√ß replaced with c
+√ß replaced with c,
-√± Replaced with n
+√± Replaced with n,
-ƒÖ replaced with a
+ƒÖ replaced with a,
-≈Ç replaced with eL
+≈Ç replaced with eL,
-ƒ∞ replaced with I
+ƒ∞ replaced with I,
-√® replaced with è
+√® replaced with è,
-√¥ replaced with ô
+√¥ replaced with ô,
-√´ replaced ë
+√´ replaced ë,
-√∫ replaced with u
+√∫ replaced with u,
-√• replaced with å
+√• replaced with å,
-√Å replaced with å
+√Å replaced with å,
-√∏ replaced with ø
+√∏ replaced with ø,
-Æ replaced with ô
+Æ replaced with ô,
-≈º replaced with ż
+≈º replaced with ż,
-√¶ replaced with ae
+√¶ replaced with ae,
-√Ø replaced with i
+√Ø replaced with i,
-√ò replaced with ø
+√ò replaced with ø,
-√£ replaced with ã
+√£ replaced with ã,
-√° replaced with a
+√° replaced with a,
 √â replaced with e

 # SQL